samlobe/HydroMap/README.md

 ### **Output:**
 - pdb file with dewetting free energy predictions of each residue (or custom group) listed in the tempfactor column
-- 3 pdb files with the 3 principal component contributions of each residue (or custom group) listed in the tempfactor column
+- pdb files with either predicted dewetting free energy, water structure features ([water triplet distribution principal components](https://pubs.acs.org/doi/10.1021/acs.jpcb.3c00826)), or water-protein potential energy for each residue (or custom group)
-- csv file with triplet distribution for each residue (or custom group), histograms and plots of dewetting free energy predictions & principal componenet contributions, and many txt files of raw data triplet angles
+- csv files with water structure features, water-protein potential energy, and dewetting free energy features for each residue (or custom group)

 ---

 ## Procedure summary:

-1. Use GROMACS to ***build your system***: protein + water + ions
-2. Use OpenMM to ***run a short MD simulation*** (GPU recommended)
+1. Use OpenMM to ***run a short MD simulation*** (GPU recommended)
-3. ***Measure water angles*** around each residue/group (parallel CPUs recommended)
+2. Measure ***water angles*** and **water-protein potentials** for each residue/group (parallel CPUs recommended)
-4. ***Process water angles***, and ***output pdbs*** with stored dewetting free energy predictions and principal component contributions
-5. **Color pdbs** by dewetting free energy and principal component contributions
+3. **Color pdbs** by predicted dewetting free energy, water structure features, and water-protein potential energy

-You can skip steps 1 & 2 if you already have a simulation to analyze.
+You can skip steps 1 if you already have a simulation to analyze.

 ---